henrysky/astroNN/docs/source/quick_start.rst

 ``multiprocessing_generator`` refers to whether enable multiprocessing in astroNN data generator.
 Default is False except on Linux and MacOS.

-``environmentvariablewarning`` refers to whether you will be warned about not setting APOGEE and GAIA environment variable.
+``environmentvariablewarning`` refers to whether you will be warned about not setting APOGEE and Gaia environment variable.

 For whatever reason if you want to reset the configure file: